astronomer/devrel-public-workshops/exercises.md

 ## Create the Dag file

 1. In the Astro IDE, create a new file `dags/analyze_reviews.py`.
+To create a new file in an existing folder, right click on that folder and select `New File`.
 2. Add the following imports and constants:

     ```python